rbrunt/rbrunt.github.com/blog/_posts/2024-06-22-testing-mongo-aggregation-pipelines.md

 }
 ```

-If you have some large or complex data to import into the database, you would probably want to hook that into the constructor too: EphemeralMongo provides an `Import()` method that takes json file paths as an input and will bulk insert data into your collection.
+If you have some large or complex data to import into the database, you would probably want to hook that into the constructor too: EphemeralMongo provides an `Import()` method for this which takes json file paths as an input and will bulk insert data into your collection.

 Now we’ve done all our setup, we’re ready to write some tests!
 In my case, I ended up moving a lot of that boilerplate code to a base class, which all my test classes inherit from, just so that I don’t have to copy it out every time, then I just went about writing my tests as I usually would.
 The result is refreshingly boring: